mxtlrr/dist2/docs/algs.md

 # Algorithms Used In Dist2

 ## Algorithm 1: Newton's Method
 This algorithm is used in [y-cruncher](http://www.numberworld.org/y-cruncher/) as well.
-It is the 'defacto' method of computing square roots.
+It is the "defacto" method of computing square roots.
 Essentially, the algorithm consists of a recursive relation:

 $$
 x_{n+1} = \frac{1}{2}\left(x_n + \frac{a}{x_n}\right)
 $$